 Health Risks Associated with Cockroaches:

 Cockroaches are filthy pests.
 They can eat a range of foods, from faecal matter to fresh food intended for people to eat.
-American and German cockroaches can transmit diseases like dysentery, salmonella and diarrhoea.
-Cockroaches in general have been reported to spread at least 33 kinds of bacteria, including E. coli and Salmonella, as well as six kinds of parasitic worms and at least seven other kinds of human pathogens.
+American and German cockroaches can transmit disease that make us really unwell Cockroaches in general have been reported to spread at least 33 kinds of bacteria, including E. coli and Salmonella, as well as six kinds of parasitic worms and at least seven other kinds of human pathogens.
 They pick up germs on the spines of their legs and body as they crawl through decaying matter or sewage, and then transfer the germs onto food or cooking surfaces.
 The saliva, urine and faecal droppings from American cockroaches contain allergen proteins known to elicit allergic reactions and asthma attacks.
 As such, cockroaches are a common trigger of year-round allergy and asthma symptoms, especially in children.The Gisborne cockroach is generally a lot more harmless.
 Unlike German or American cockroaches, it does not spread disease, nor can it fly.
 It typically doesn’t invade food supplies, unless they’re decaying.